We’re an affiliate

 Keep in mind this will make it so you can’t use the stock battery anymore.

-We want to take the stock battery connector plug and attach it to the 3D Printed DeWalt battery adapter.
+We want to take the stock battery connector plug and attach it to the 3D Printed DeWalt battery adapter[Amazon Link].
 To do this we will connect the negative (black) wire with the other black wire, to start we can just twist the wires together and use electrical tape.